 About Hatch Science Library

-The Science Library maintains a collection of more than 80,000 volumes in subjects relating to biochemistry, biology, chemistry, computer science, environmental studies, geology, mathematics, neuroscience, physics and astronomy.
+The Science Library maintains a collection in subjects relating to biochemistry, biology, chemistry, computer science, environmental studies, earth and oceanographic science, mathematics, neuroscience, physics and astronomy.

-The format of materials held at Hatch Science Library include monographs, journals, government documents, and topographic maps.
+The format of materials held at Hatch Science Library include books, journals, and topographic maps.
 Much of our collections is available digitally via the Library website.